How accurate is the official range of electric cars?

 Tesla Model 3 in a tunnel

-Taking the above into account will help you get closer to the quoted range, but there are other things you can do to maximise mileage:
+Taking the above into account will help you get closer to the quoted range, but there are other things you can do to maximise your mileage:

 • Slow down – Driving at a steady 40-50mph will ensure you get further on a single charge